dchung117/NFL-stadium-arrests/README.md

 1. ProjectPaper_ChungD.pdf - Formal report that explains the clustering (unsupervised learning) and factor analysis phases of my project.

 2. NFL Stadium Arrests.ipynb - iPython Jupyter Notebook that contains code used to clean/prepare the data for analysis and conduct k-means clustering and factor analysis.
-The code in the notebook is also annotated with summaries that elaborate on the major takeaways from the k-means clustering and factor analysis.
+The code in the notebook is structured as an "interactive" report and is also annotated with summaries that elaborate on the major takeaways from the k-means clustering and factor analysis.

 3. arrests.csv - Raw CSV data file used for the project.